 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

-The Multilevel Water Governance course will take place in The Hague from 7 to 18 September 2020.
-The application deadline is 2 August 2020.
+The application deadline is 11 September 2020.
 Incomplete forms will be neither accepted nor considered in the selection process.

 Payments can be made by bank transfer or by PayPal.
 We offer the option of paying in one or two installments.
 An advance payment of 50% secures reservation of a seat to the training until the payment deadline.
 However, your participation in the course is guaranteed only after receipt of full payment prior to the 4-week deadline.